fltk/fltk/README.Cairo.txt

   This feature should be only necessary in the following cases:
   -  Intensive and almost systematic use of cairo contexts in an fltk application
   -  Creation of a new cairo based scheme for fltk ...
-  -  Other uses of cairo necessiting the flk internals instrumentation to automatically making possible the use of a cairo context in any fltk window.
+  -  Other uses of cairo necessitating the fltk internal instrumentation to automatically making possible the use of a cairo context in any fltk window.

-- A new cairo demo that is available in the test subdirectory and has been used as a testcase durings the multiplatform tests.
+- A new cairo demo that is available in the test subdirectory and has been used as a testcase during the multiplatform tests.

 For more details, please have a look to the doxygen documentation, in the Modules section.